 Despite the word “virtual”, a virtual address is a real location that incurs real costs.
 It provides a physical street address where mail is received and human workers who handle the mail to scan, open, forward or shred the mail.

-The cost of a virtual address service, such as a virtual office address, is influenced by factors such as the services offered, duration of usage, and location.
+The cost of a virtual address service, such as a virtual office address, is influenced by factors such as the services offered, duration of usage, location, and mail handling services.
 While some of these factors may not impact individual users, it’s incredibly important when we’re dealing with a virtual business address.

 Understanding how these factors impact the cost of virtual addresses is crucial when determining which provider and plan best suits your needs.
 In the following sections, we’ll dive deeper into each of these factors, starting with the impact of location on pricing.